 It’s mostly paved.
 More than 99%.
-But there were still two small sections in eastern Iceland (as of this writing) that were gravel, and another in the north in a construction area that was gravel.
+But there are still two small sections in eastern Iceland (as of this writing) that are gravel, and another in the north in a construction area that is gravel.

 These three areas totaled no more than 10 miles combined.
 But they can still be a shock when you’re not expecting them.

 When I reached the first portion of gravel on the Ring Road, I started to wonder if I’d missed a turn.
 Since this part of Iceland has no cell service, that made things even worse.

 I had to pull over and frantically search through printed maps and Google Maps screenshots I had saved to see if we had somehow gotten off track.

 Shame on all those folks for saying the entire Ring Road was paved!
 You sent me into unnecessary panic!

 Myth: Food in Iceland is expensive.